Leave Threats Nowhere to Hide

 Additionally, WatchGuard Advanced EDR and EPDR enable security teams to assess their environments for emerging threats by searching for OSINT (Open-Source INTelligence) or privately sourced IoCs – hashes, filename, path, domain, IP, and Yara rules.
 Analysts can contain the spread of risk if a compromise is detected by isolating affected endpoints from the network while eradicating and recovering from the incident.

-Delegate to Threat Hunting Experts
+Delegate to a Team of Cybersecurity Experts

 Elevate Your Threat Hunting with Automation

 WatchGuard Orion is a Cloud-based multi-tenant threat hunting and incident management platform that uses machine learning to empower security analysts to uncover unknown threats, investigate suspicious activity, and respond quickly to incidents.
-Its built-in queries and hunting rules help SOCs ask the right questions to find issues in the enriched 365-day telemetry, create hypotheses, and run detailed investigations.
+Its built-in queries and threat hunting rules help SOCs ask the right questions to find issues in the enriched 365-day telemetry, create hypotheses, and run detailed investigations.